COVID-19 Response Overview

 Our COVID-19 Testing Plan indicates that:

-- Staff and students should test when symptoms consistent with COVID-19 arise.
+- Staff and students should consider using an over-the-counter test when symptoms consistent with COVID-19 arise.
 (See also our section Managing Individuals with Symptoms.)
 For students: If an OTC indicates a positive result for COVID, we request that the parent contact the school with that information.